-Tips on a great father of the-bride speeches
+Tips on a great father of the bride speeches

+Looking for tips on father of the bride speeches?
 Tuck this advice in your coat pocket as you prepare for your daughters big day.

 1. When to speak: At most weddings, the father of the bride is the first to speak, usually during or towards the end of the meal.
 If you’re really worried about it, break with tradition and get the speeches out of the way before the meal.
 That way, you (and the other speakers) can enjoy the rest of the evening.

 2. Structure: A good speech should last 6-7 minutes.
 Write down the headings you want to cover in the speech – such as ‘welcome’, ‘thanks’, bride’s early years’, ‘her career’, ‘how she met the groom’ etc, Tell your daughter how proud you are of her.

 3. Good taste: Be entertaining without being crass.
 Ensure stories don’t embarrass your daughter.
 Imagine her reaction if you told the story at a family party.
 Would she laugh or be embarrassed?
 There’s your answer.”
 Also keep each story or joke as short as possible.
 If people don’t respond well, it doesn’t matter because you’ll have moved on to another one.

 4. Keep it friendly: Don’t approach your speech with a huge amount of formality – just imagine you’re telling a story to friends.
 This will also help you relax.